OliverIgnetik/Data-Structures-Algorithms-JS/Trees/Trees.md

 - the left subtree has every element less then the root of the tree
 - the right subtree has every element greater then the root of the tree
 - the number of nodes doubles at each level
-- Perfect Binary Tree has the property that the number of nodes in the bottom level is equal to the sum of all the other nodes in the tree plus one.
+- Perfect Binary Tree has the property that the number of nodes in the bottom level is equal to the **sum of all the other nodes in the tree plus one**.

 ### Perfectly Balanced Binary Tree